lars-and-anders-bachelor-thesis/just-us/README.md

 ```bash
 start.sh
 ```
-6. Follow build instructions from output of start.sh
+6. Follow server build instructions from output of start.sh
 <!-- - first clone just-us repo
 - clone fabric-samples repo and binaries using command 'curl -sSL https://bit.ly/2ysbOFE | bash -s' from within backend folder in just-us
 	- in WSL 2, make sure docker desktop is running as well as WSL 2 integration being turned on in docker desktop